Ixcatl/fables_novasophonia/docs/core/weapon-arts.rst

 Normal Arts
 -----------
 These weapon arts are self-contained actions, which perform an attack with a weapon as part of their execution.
 They still benefit from the quality of the weapon used.
-They do not contribute to Stamina tax, and do not have an extra cost from the user's current Stamina tax, but also cannot have additional Stamina dedicated as extra damage.
+They do not contribute to Stamina tax, and do not have an extra cost from your current Stamina tax, but also cannot have additional Stamina dedicated as extra damage.

-If used with a heavy weapon, the art still inflicts a stack of Off-Balance for each attack performed as part of the art.
+If used with a heavy weapon, you still receive a stack of Off-Balance for each attack performed as part of the art.

 Special Arts
 ------------
-These arts are self-contained actions that are *substantially different* from a normal attack, and do not use the normal damage values of the wielded weapon.
-When used with heavy weapons, they do not inflict any stacks of Off-Balance.
+These arts are self-contained actions that are substantially different from a normal attack, and do not use the normal damage values of the wielded weapon.
+When used with heavy weapons, you do not receive any stacks of Off-Balance.

 If the art still requires a specific type of weapon to use, its attack roll benefits from the weapon's quality.

 Augmentation Arts
 -----------------
-Certain arts augment the user's next attack made with a valid weapon.
-When the user attacks after activating one of these arts, subtract its Stamina cost from the dedicated Stamina of the attack that delivers it.
-This reduced Stamina does not count as being dedicated for the purposes of adding dice, but additional Stamina can be dedicated normally.
-The attack is augmented or changed as described in the art.
+Certain arts augment your next attack made with a valid weapon.
+When you attack after activating one of these arts, subtract its Stamina cost from the dedicated Stamina of the attack that delivers it.
+Your attack is augmented or changed as described in the art.

-The user may instead choose to wait before making the attack.
-While holding an augmentation art, the user suffers a -2 :term:`die penalty` on all checks but soak checks.
-If the user starts a turn while holding an augmentation art, they are still considered to have used a weapon art during the new turn.
+You may instead choose to wait before making the attack.
+While holding an augmentation art, you suffer a -2 :term:`die penalty` on all checks but soak checks.
+If you start a turn while holding an augmentation art, you are still considered to have used a weapon art during the new turn.

 Reaction Arts
 -------------
 Some arts require a trigger to use, or a condition that must be met.
-However, the user can deploy a reaction art the instant its trigger occurs, even if it is not their turn.
+However, you can deploy a reaction art the instant its trigger occurs, even if it is not your turn.
 In addition, these arts do not count against the limit of a single weapon art per turn.

 Unique Arts
 -----------